 - Battery in the garbage disposal

 - fleas, fleas, fleas.
 I said that three times on purpose.
 It’s happened plenty of times, and they are a pain to get rid of.
 Even when you tell a tenant no pets, they will do what they want.
-Are you really going to evict a tenant that pays on time over a dog?
+Are you really going to evict a tenant who pays on time over a dog?
 I hate fleas

 - So much stuff and trash you need to get rid of.
 This has actually shifted from being something I dreaded to a way we make money.
 My wife posts things left behind for sale on Facebook Marketplace and we make money.
 What’s left is donated to Goodwill or thrown away.
-It is amazing at how many things people will buy.
+It is amazing how many things people will buy.
 Even gross mattresses will sell.
 This is an important point to understand.
 Just because something is trash to you doesn’t mean it doesn’t have value to someone else.
 Sell stuff.
 It makes you money, gets people things they need, and keeps crap out of landfills

 - Holes in walls, ruined flooring, broken doors, etc. These are easy to fix.
 Drywall patches, light carpentry, flooring, and paint are all easy.